 The Internet relies on the Transmission Control Protocol (TCP) to ensure packet delivery without errors.
-TCP works by sending a certain amount of data, then waits for the receiver to send an acknowledgment of receipt.
-With TCP, the sender cannot transmit more data until it has received an acknowledgment.
-If an acknowledgment does not arrive in a timely manner, TCP assumes the packet was lost (discarded due to a congested network) and resends it.
-When packets go unacknowledged, TCP also slows the send rate to reduce the perceived congestion and to minimize the need for retransmissions.
+TCP works by sending a certain amount of data, then waits for the receiver to send an acknowledgement of receipt.
+With TCP, the sender cannot transmit more data until it has received an acknowledgement.
+If an acknowledgement does not arrive in a timely manner, TCP assumes the packet was lost (discarded due to a congested network) and resends it.
+When packets go unacknowledged, TCP also slows the send rate to reduce the perceived congestion and to minimise the need for re transmissions.

 TCP/IP sessions start out sending data slowly.
-Speed builds as the rate of the acknowledgments verifies the network's capacity to carry more traffic.
+Speed builds as the rate of the acknowledgements verifies the network's capacity to carry more traffic.
 This is known as slow-start, followed by a ramp-up in speed.
-The speed of the connection builds until the sender detects packet loss from a lack of an acknowledgment.
+The speed of the connection builds until the sender detects packet loss from a lack of an acknowledgement.

 Ground networks typically have round-trip latencies in the range of 35 to 100 ms. Satellite networks, due to the distance of geo-synchronous satellites above the equator, require 550 ms or more.
 Some satellite connections have much higher RTT.
 The TCP protocol interprets the additional satellite RTT as network congestion.
 If uncorrected, this effect causes the network to send all additional packets at the slow-start rate.